DeepSea-Developments/DeepDeck.Ahuyama.fw/docs/blog/posts/01-usecase-vscode.md

 ---
+authors:
+  - ElectroNick
 date: 2022-10-30
-authors: [ElectroNick]
 description: >
   Our new blog is built with the brand new built-in blog plugin.
 You can build a blog alongside your documentation or standalone
 categories:
-  - Blog
-links:
-  - Getting started with Insiders: insiders/getting-started.md#requirements
-  - setup/setting-up-a-blog.md#built-in-blog-plugin
+  - Crowdsupply campaing
 ---

 # Use it with visual studio code!

 vimeo: 758849228